Lethalmathematix/snapdrop/README.md

 By default the server listens on port 3000.

-For an nginx configuration example see `nginx/default.conf`.
+For an nginx configuration example see `nginx/include-snapdrop.conf`.

 ## Licences
 * Thanks to [Mark DiAngelo]() for the [Blop Sound](http://soundbible.com/2067-Blop.html)

-## Desktop App
-Note, if you are using Google Chrome you can easily install Snapdrop PWA on your desktop by clicking the install Button in the top-right corner.

-If you are not using Chrome, you can install the [Snapdrop Desktop App](https://github.com/infin1tyy/snapdrop-desktop) built on top of Electrum.
-(Thanks to Infin1tyy!).